MiguelCastillo/bit-bundler-browserpack/README.md

 - **`printInfo`** { boolean } (false) - Flag to print out to console basic information about the modules in each generated bundle.
 - **`filePathAsId`** { boolean } (false) - Flag to tell the bundler that modules in the bundles should use the full path as ids instead of the numeric ids.

-All options that `browser-pack` takes can be forwarded to the internal instance in a configuration object with `browserPack` as the key.
-E.g.
+All options that `browser-pack` takes can be forwarded in a `browserPack` configuration object.
+However, this should not really be needed for the general case as all options are automatically computed for you by this module.

 ``` javascript
 {